Nature is the therapist. Guides help to open the doors.

 What's the refund policy?

 The event will only be cancelled in the case of extreme weather or safety hazards, e.g. thunderstorms or a fire ban rated severe or above, or the weather forecast from Adelaide (Bureau of Meteorology) is 35 degrees C or above.
-Participants will be advised of cancellation by text message or you can call Alex to check.
-If the event is cancelled a full refund will be provided.
+Participants will be advised of cancellation by text message or email, or you can call Alex to check.
+If the event is cancelled a full refund will be provided, or you can use your credit for a future session.
 If you are unable to attend the event and cancel via the Eventbrite process a full refund will be available up to 1 day prior to the event.